Avocado Mattress Review

-The cover of the Avocado mattress is made up of a organic cotton and Joma New Zealand wool that has hand tufted rosettes embedded within the mattress.
+The cover of the Avocado mattress is made up of a organic cotton and wool that has hand tufted rosettes embedded within the mattress.
 The cover is designed to provide cooling and airflow to the mattress and provides a very high quality, luxurious feel.

 In addition to the organic cover and tufted buttons, the Avocado has hand-sewn upholstered handles on its sides which helps with moving or rotating the mattress.
 The overall fit and finish is exceptional and really adds to the luxurious feel to the mattress.

 Firmness & Support

 The Avocado mattress comes in one firmness option, which the company rates as Gentle Firm.
 We got the mattress with the plush pillow top which adds a soft feel to it and we rate at a 6 out of 10 (10 being the firmest).

-The Avocado mattress provides good support from the pocketed coil foundation layer, with the latex top layer provides more of a sensation of floating on top of the mattress compared to “sinking down in it” like memory foam.
+The Avocado mattress provides good support from the pocketed coil foundation layer, with the latex top comfort layer providing more of a sensation of floating on top of the mattress compared to “sinking down in it” like memory foam.

 There is a pretty large degree of bounce to the mattress, from the combination of latex and innerspring coils used in the mattress construction.

 Personally, both myself and Kaye feel that latex is a lot firmer of a feel overall compared to memory foam, and doesn’t provide the hug or contour that we enjoy.
-This is a personal preference, and usually only rather soft latex layers are what we enjoy.
+But, now with the soft pillow top attached to it, this was not the case.

-The Avocado uses two different latex layers, a soft in the comfort layer and firmer transition layer, which combined with the luxurious organic cotton and wool cover make this mattress incredibly comfortable.
+Besides the pillow top, the Avocado uses two different latex layers, a soft in the comfort layer and firmer transition layer, which combined with the soft and luxurious cotton and wool cover make this mattress incredibly comfortable.

 In terms of support, the Avocado mattress differs with many other latex mattresses (or latex hybrid mattresses) in that it does provide sufficient contour and “give” when sleeping on your side.
 Often latex mattresses are much firmer and aren’t as comfortable for side sleeping we have found.

 This mattress is good for all sleeping styles, and was comfortable when sleeping on our back, stomach, and side as mentioned.